dufengfeng/FB-4D/README.md

 ```
 pip install -r requirements_eval.txt
 ```
-We use the [Consistent4D](https://github.com/yanqinJiang/Consistent4D) to do evaluation.
+We use the Consistent4D to do evaluation.
 To evaluate, first transform rgba gt images to images with white background.
-Download the pre-trained model (i3d_pretrained_400.pt) for calculating FVD [here](https://drive.google.com/file/d/1J8w3fGj6H6kmcW9G8Ff6tRQofblaG5Vn/view) (This link is borrowed from DisCo, and the file for calculating FVD is a refractoring of their evaluation code.
-Thanks for their work!).
+Download the pre-trained model (i3d_pretrained_400.pt) for calculating FVD here.
 Organize the reuslt folder as follows:
 ```
 ├── eval_dataset
       | gt